T Cells Expressing a Fully-Human Anti-CD30 Chimeric Antigen Receptor for Treating CD30-Expressing Lymphomas

 - As of Amendment E (Protocol version: 08/03/2018), repeat treatments consisting of the

-conditioning chemotherapy followed by a CAR T-cell infusion at the MTD for the patient s
+conditioning chemotherapy followed by a CAR T-cell infusion at the maximum tolerated

-cohort are allowed for eligible patients with any best responses except continuing
+dose (MTD) for the patients cohort are allowed for eligible patients with any best

 - Re-enrollment will be allowed for a small number of subjects.